karla-descartes/test-tutorials/env_setup.rst

 `PyPi <https://pypi.org/project/conda/>`_

 If you've correctly installed ``conda``, you should be able to run ``which conda`` and have it return you default location.
 If this command is successful, you can create a virtual environment to isolate installations for a new project.
 Installing packages is straightforward, as it resembles the syntax of ``pip``, and is compatible with ``pip``.
 If ``conda`` does not host a module, or you want to install a package currently under development, you can compile it using ``pip`` or from source.
-Here are the steps to set up a common Descartes Labs Beta development environment:
+Here is an example of the steps commonly used to set up a Descartes Labs Beta development environment followed by an explanation.

-The ``-c`` denotes a channel, or repository from which to pull compatible package denpendencies. ``conda-forge`` is widely used and reliable channel for installations. ``-n`` specifies the name of the virtual environment.
-Lastly, we are able to set the Python version of the environment.

 .. code-block::